amacfie/amacfie.github.io/_posts/2020-05-21-comment-ranking.md

 So YouTube is marginally better than _random_, Reddit is worse than the simple _difference_, and Hacker News is the only one of the three better than _Bayesian average_.
-Both disappointing and plausible, but are the results general or just an artifact of the model?
+Disappointing but also plausible.
+How generalizable are the results?
 As always, more work required...